vmware/vsphere-automation-sdk-python/samples/vsphere/sso/README.md

-This directory contains samples for Tagging APIs:
+This directory contains samples for Platform Service Controller, SSO and Lookup Service APIs:

 Running the samples